You know what they say – BETTER SAFE THAN SORRY!

 Short-Term Power Failures

 Don’t panic!
 Calmly check to see if your neighbors still have electricity.
-If they do, the problem could be inside your home.
-Check your main fuses or circuit breakers to see if they have blown or tripped.
+If they do, the problem is likely inside your home.
+Check your main fuses and circuit breakers to see if they have blown or tripped.
 Replacing a fuse or resetting a circuit breaker may restore your electricity.

 To make an outage easier to cope with, keep an adequate supply of the following on hand at all times.
 These should be kept in a cool, dry place and all members of the family should know where to find them.